jjvanzon/Circular-Language-Spec-Plans/3. Done/2009-06 01    Planning + Black Box Spec Part A (discontinued)/Notes/2009-06 04 Planning + Black Box Spec Part A, Notes, Cycle 3, Redo System Objects & Assignment Part A.md

         - [x] For Related Item
         - [x] For Related List
         - [x] For Related List Item
-        - Rules:
+        - [x] Rules:
-            - Small plan:
+            - [x] Small plan:
                 - [x] Try to summarize the rules
                 - [x] Add stuff you forgot to mention
                 - [x] Read over existing material to see where the rules are mentioned
                     - [x] And isolate the rules in separate articles, instead of repeating them.
                 - [x] Forgot to mention:
-                    - [x] I forgot to mention the optional Class argument in the System Commands for the Existance Aspect.
+                    - [x] I forgot to mention the optional Class argument in the System Commands for the Existence Aspect.
                     - [x] And perhaps also the arguments in the Add command in the System Commands for the List Aspect.
                 - [x] Rules repeated:
                     - [x] Use-Commands Get Another Aspect